pablogs9/husarnet-docs/docs/tutorial-ros2.md

 ## Husarnet and DDS Implementation

-Both ROS1 and ROS2 allows you to run nodes on different physical machines as long as they are in the same LAN network.
-To run ROS on robotic system distributed among multiple networks VPN needs to be used.
-Husarnet is a peer-to-peer, low-latency and lightweight VPN dedicated for robotics applications.
-In this short guide we will show you how to configure ROS2 together with Husarnet VPN client.
+Both ROS 1 and ROS 2 allow you to run nodes on different physical machines as long as they are in the same LAN network.
+In order to run ROS on robotic systems distributed over multiple networks, VPN needs to be used.
+Husarnet is a peer-to-peer, low-latency and lightweight VPN designed to address robotics applications.
+In this short guide we will show how to configure ROS 2 to make it work with Husarnet VPN client.

-To use Husarnet with DDS it is needed some preconfiguration.
-It depends on which DDS implementation is used, but generally peers from husarnet should be added to configuration file.
-Below is a demonstration of how to use Husarnet running on top of ROS 2.
+To use Husarnet with DDS some preconfiguration is needed.
+The specific configuration depends on which DDS implementation is used, but generally peers from Husarnet should be added to an XML configuration file.
+Below we provide a demonstration of how to use Husarnet running on top of ROS 2, with [Fast DDS](https://fast-dds.docs.eprosima.com/en/latest/) as the underlying middleware.

 ### Install Husarnet: